Vegas Golden Knights: Logos, colors, and uniforms

 The team's primary logo is a barbute helmet, superimposed on a black and gold shield, with a V-shaped opening.
 The secondary logo is two crossing swords behind a red star, designed to resemble the star found on the landmark Welcome to Fabulous Las Vegas sign.

 The team's primary color is steel gray, which is said to represent "strength and durability".
 The other team colors are gold, red (found in the Las Vegas skyline and at Red Rock Canyon), and black (for "power and intensity").

 The first uniforms in Golden Knights team history were unveiled publicly on June 20, 2017.
 Home uniforms are steel gray with black, gold and red stripes, while road uniforms are white with steel gray, gold and red stripes.
 Shoulders feature the alternate swords logo.
 On October 2, 2020, the Golden Knights introduced a gold alternate uniform, essentially a palette swap of the road uniforms with gold and white switching places.
 On February 11, 2021, the Golden Knights debuted shiny gold helmets as an alternate to their home gray helmets.
 Starting with the 2022–23 season, the gold uniforms became the primary, while the gray uniforms became the alternate.

 The Golden Knights also released a special "Reverse Retro" alternate uniform.
-Because the Knights did not have a long NHL history to draw from, their retro design was inspired in part by Manon Rhéaume, the first female NHL player, who played for the now-defunct International Hockey League's Las Vegas Thunder.
+Because the Golden Knights did not have a long NHL history to draw from, their retro design was inspired in part by Manon Rhéaume, the first female NHL player, who played for the now-defunct International Hockey League's Las Vegas Thunder.
 The uniform employs a red base and features the "crossing swords" logo in front.
 Their second "Reverse Retro" uniform was a faux-back design from 1995, featuring a black base and a diagonal "VEGAS" wordmark inspired by various vintage hotels in the strip.
 The wordmark also has a glow-in-the-dark feature when shown in a dark background.

+For the 2024 Winter Classic, the Golden Knights wore faux-back 1917 vintage white uniforms with heritage gold stripes, gray pants and helmets.
+The crest is a stylized gray "V" with petal accents and gold trim.
+Prior to its official unveiling on November 22, 2023, the uniform was accidentally leaked to the public four days earlier during an All Elite Wrestling event, with AEW host Renee Paquette wearing the uniform during the Full Gear pay-per-view.